SagarRaghuvanshi31/Linux/README.md

 ```
 - **Make a hidden file** <br>

-this command is used to make a hidden file
+Run this command to make a hidden file

 mkdir = make directory
 .aaa = hidden file